wp-portugal/wp-portugal.com/wp-content/plugins/new-user-approve/readme.txt

 **New User Approve plugin automates the user registration process on your WordPress website.**

 Typically, the user registration process on a WordPress website is pretty straightforward.
-When a new user registers, their unique identity is created in the website’s database.
+When a new user registers, their unique identity is created in the website's database.
 An email is then sent to the new user that contains their login credentials. **Simple as it can be, but it goes to say that there is plenty of room for customization**.

 **Introducing New User Approve** -  a new way to register users on your WordPress website.

-Here’s how the process works with **New User Approve:**
+Here is how the process works with **New User Approve:**

 1. A user registers on the site, and their ID is created.
 2. An email is sent to the administrators of the site.